spree/spree-guides/content/integration/terminology.md

 ## Mappings

-Mappings represent a subscription for specific message types to an endpoint's service, for example `order:new` to the Mandrill Order Confirmation service.
+Mappings represent a subscription for specific message types to an endpoint's service, for example `order:new` to the Mandrill order confirmation service.
 Mappings include all the details required to provide routing, filtering, uniqueness protection and failure handling.

-For more please review the [Mappings Guide](/integration/mapping_basics.html)
+For more please review the [mappings guide](/integration/mapping_basics.html)

 ## Notifications